Like us on Facebook

 I

-never thought I would see the day, but there has been talk of banning gold
+never thought I would see the day, but there's been talk of a ban on gold

 panning in California.
 After years of panning for diamond indicator minerals in